Gettysburg National Military Park (U.S. National Park Service)

 Backstory and Context

-The aftermath of this battle was brutal for the confederacy.
-Distraught from the loss General Robert E. Lee offered up his resignation as general but was refused that request.
-The South was demoralized after this loss and the North knew it and took full advantage in continuing on to end the Civil War.
+The aftermath of the battle was brutal for the Confederacy.
+In total, the battle caused around 50-51,000 casualties.
+On the Union side, over 3,000 men were dead, 14,529 wounded, and 5,365 missing or captured.
+On the Confederate side, over 4,000 men were dead, 18,735 wounded, and 5,425 missing or captured.
+Due to the high number of casualties, it is referred to as the “High Water Mark of the Rebellion.”
+Distraught from the loss, General Robert E. Lee offered up his resignation as general but was refused that request.
+The South was demoralized after the loss and the North took full advantage in continuing to end the Civil War.

 Afterward, churches, public buildings, hospitals, and even private homes were filled with wounded soldiers.
 The Camp Letterman General Hospital was temporarily established east of Gettysburg.
 There, a majority of both Union and Confederate soldiers were taken and treated by Union surgeons working with the U.S. Sanitary Commission and Christian Commission, before being moved to permanent hospitals in Philadelphia, Baltimore, and Washington.
 By January of 1864, the last patients were gone.